zereraz/hnefatafl/README.md

  - may not be optimized but in the current version there is no 11x11 matrix, only thing that is being tracked are pieces nothing about white space
  - using leveldb as database, even for future autentication
  - first time thought of using a logger function that prints of all global variables, like a debugger
+   - in future rather than making global variables make a global object and then the logger simply prints property and value of the global object
- - todo markdown file for each project, helps me think
+ - todo, refactoring, security markdown file for each project, helps me think and separates concern
+ -

 ## future changes
  - maybe for some optimizations a global board state with white spaces